-This stunning Airbnb Plus studio is a great way to stay in the heart of the city in style.
+This stunning vacation rental in Bend is a great way to stay in the heart of the city in style.
 With nature-themed décor and verdant houseplants, this property brings the outside in for a laid-back vibe.
 Out the window, you will catch gorgeous views of the treetops and the city centre.
 The Deschutes River Trail is only a short walk away – perfect for checking out the local scenery.

 Unique Home in Bend: Dome Sweet Dome

 Looking for something a bit more unique?
 Look no further than this cute little dome.
 The rustic interior is nestled among the treetops, giving you a homely atmosphere.
 Inside you will discover an adorable little cabin perfect for couples and small families.
 This is a popular option during the winter, thanks to the gorgeous snowy scenery that surrounds the dome.

 Luxurious Hotel in Bend: Tetherow Hotel

 If you’re ready to splurge, Tetherow Hotel is worth every penny.
 The resort is located on a private golf course, and the two on-site restaurants feature different takes on locally sourced ingredients, with menus to suit most budgets.
 It’s a little bit out of the way, but with views like this, you won’t mind having to take their complimentary shuttle into the city centre.

 Things to See and Do in Central Bend:

 - Sucker for speciality coffee?
 Go beyond just hitting up the local hipster joint and try your hand at roasting your own blend in this highly rated experience.

 - Inhale…and exhale…in this relaxing meditation experience and healing experience (including reiki) at the Blissful Heart Wellness Centre.

 - Cycling doesn’t stop in the city centre – head to the outskirts to get your adrenaline pumping on a mountain biking adventure.